Here in my Coalcracker Kitchen, the temperatures are climbing as we head into summer. Heat and humidity make doing the simplest of tasks miserable.

-But we still need to eat and proper nourishment helps us get through times like this as best we can.
-Even though my tendency can be to think cold foods in this stretch of miserably hot weather, I find that I often feel less than satisfied if my entire day is devoid of a hot, or at least warm, meal and then usually wind up eating “snack foods” far too much throughout the day.
+But we still need to eat..
+Even though my tendency can be to think cold foods during a stretch of hot weather, I find that I often feel less than satisfied if my entire day is devoid of a hot, or at least warm, meal; I then wind up eating “snack foods” far too much throughout the day.

 Mom and I would sit at the old chrome and vinyl kitchen table set and discuss if it was the kind of day you should start to cook something or not for fear of losing electricity in the midst of making dinner.
 More often than not, we would decide to surge ahead with plans and spring into action, me gathering ingredients, Mom scooping up utensils, bowls, and pans.

 It seemed we always had the items needed for porcupine meatballs in the freezer, fridge, and pantry.
-I like to think of them as halupki (golumpki) filling (aka stuffed cabbage rolls) without the cabbage wrapper.
-And let’s face it, as much as I adore halupki, there is no way I am going to wrestle with coring a cabbage and steaming off individual leaves to wrap halupki on a day like this no matter how deep my love for them runs!
-(Alas, the last batch of halupki in the freezer is no more and needs replenishing – but not in this nightmare of tropical weather.)
+I like to think of them as halupki filling (cabbage rolls) sans the cabbage wrapper.
+And let’s face it, as much as I adore halupki, there is no way I am going to wrestle with coring a cabbage and steaming off individual leaves on a hot summer day no matter how deep my love for them runs!
+(Alas, the last batch of halupki in the freezer is no more and needs replenishing – but not in the middle of summer.)

 Porcupine meatballs are a real retro favorite of mine, developed during the depression to stretch the amount of ground meat cooks could obtain or the budget would allow.
 Once the meatballs are cooked the rice sticks out of the sides resembling porcupine quills.
 They are a great budget-friendly meal and kids love them, especially when they learn the name of these saucy meatballs.
 I always make mine the way Mom did; in a sauce based on condensed tomato soup (some recipes use tomato sauce).